pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 linkTitle: "TypeDescriptor"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Descriptor that points to specific object type by it's name and optional library (or module) where this type is defined.

-    This class has symmetric implementation across all languages supported by Pip.Services toolkit and used to support dynamic data processing.
+    The TypeDescriptor class allows you to examine a descriptor.

 ---

+### Description

+The TypeDescriptor class allows you to examine a descriptor by comparing two different descriptors.
+It also allows you to get a string representation of the descriptor and to transform a string into a descriptor object.

+Important points

+- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and it is used to support dynamic data processing.

 ### Constructors
 Creates a new instance of the type descriptor and sets its values.